mongodb/mongo-spark/doc/0-introduction.md

 Any aggregation pipeline is valid, pre aggregating data in MongoDB may be more performant than doing it via Spark in certain circumstances.

 -----

+## MongoSpark.builder()

+If you require granular control over your configuration, then the `MongoSpark` companion provides a `builder()` method for configuring all aspects of the Mongo Spark Connector.
+It also provides easy methods for going on to create an `RDD`, `DataFrame` or `Dataset`.

 [Next - Spark SQL](1-sparkSQL.md)